Mana whenua have a unique relationship with the natural environment as

 freshwater environments and have deep and valuable knowledge.

-Still, though te ao Māori in origin, these broader concepts, acknowledgement of the interrelationship between the natural environment and people and way of viewing the world can be adopted and practised by everyone.
+Though te ao Māori in origin, these broader concepts, which acknowledge the interrelationship between the natural environment and people in how the world is viewed, can be adopted and practised by everyone.

 Almost every environmental indicator is in steady decline.
 This means that current approaches and practices are not working.